RatJuggler/advent-of-code/2020/README.md

 I found this much harder than the previous days.
 After spending some time on parsing and storing the bag rules I had made slow progress on the part 1 solution.
 I thought recursion would produce the best solution, but I ended up with a loop.
 Part 2 was much easier, and I had no problems with a recursion solution.

+##### Day 8: Handheld Halting
+I love these VM/emulator type problems.
+Probably an over the top implementation but there might be a chance of reuse knowing how previous Advent Of Code's go.